wilcopots/steps-deploy-to-itunesconnect-pilot/README.md

 # Deploy to iTunes Connect with Pilot

-The new Deploy to iTunes Connect with Pilot step.
+The new Deploy to iTunes Connect with Pilot step..

 Deploy to iTunes Connect, using the fantastic [pilot](https://github.com/fastlane/fastlane/tree/master/pilot)